shashankg7/shashankg7.github.io/publications.md

 <b> Safe, Efficient, and Robust Reinforcement Learning for Ranking and Diffusion Models </b>.
 PhD thesis, University of Amsterdam.
 ([pdf](https://dare.uva.nl/search?identifier=669b7ddf-8c57-44c1-917d-9160ae14c04e)).

-An abstract of the PhD thesis was published in the [December 2025 edition of the SIGIR Forum](https://sigir.org/wp-content/uploads/2026/02/p22.pdf).

 ### Tutorials